Avanitia/Avanitia.github.io/_posts/2022-12-06-solving-case-studies-with-postgresql.md

 ## Solving Case Studies Using PostgreSQL: Uber Commuter Time Analysis

 <p align="justify">
   Hello! in this post I will show you how I use PostgreSQL to solve a case study example.
-The source of this case study can be found on https://www.interviewquery.com.
+The source of this case study can be found <a href ="https://www.interviewquery.com"> here</a>.
 Do keep in mind that my answer is not absolute; there could be other ways to solve it, so other answers are welcomed.
 Well, let's get to it!
 </p>

 <h2>Case Study Question</h2>